-4. Fair Value Measurements
+5. Fair Value Measurements

 The Company records its financial assets and liabilities at fair value.
 The carrying amounts of certain financial instruments of the Company, including cash and cash equivalents, prepaid expenses and other current assets, accounts payable and accrued liabilities, approximate fair value due to their relatively short maturities.
-The carrying value of the Company's debt approximates its fair value because the interest rate approximates market rates that the Company could obtain for debt with similar terms.
-The fair value of the Company's debt is estimated using the net present value of the payments, discounted at an interest rate that is consistent with market interest rates, which is a Level II input.
 The accounting guidance for fair value provides a framework for measuring fair value, clarifies the definition of fair value, and expands disclosures regarding fair value measurements.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability (an exit price) in an orderly transaction between market participants at the reporting date.
 The accounting guidance establishes a three-tiered hierarchy, which prioritizes the inputs used in the valuation methodologies in measuring fair value as follows:

-- Level I: Inputs which include quoted prices in active markets for identical assets and liabilities; - Level II: Inputs other than Level I that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and - Level III: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- · Level I: Inputs which include quoted prices in active markets for identical assets and liabilities; - Level II: Inputs other than Level I that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and - Level III: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

 The fair value of the Company's financial assets includes money market funds, overnight reverse repurchase agreements and a deposit for the lease of the Company's South San Francisco facility.
-Money market funds, included in cash and cash equivalents in the accompanying condensed balance sheets, were \$94.6 million and \$76.6 million as of September 30, 2019 and December 31, 2018, respectively, and are Level I assets as described above.
-Overnight reverse repurchase agreements, included in cash and cash equivalents in the accompanying condensed balance sheets, were \$100.0 million and zero as of September 30, 2019 and December 31, 2018, respectively above.
-The deposit for the lease, included in restricted cash in the accompanying condensed balance sheets, was \$603,000 as of September 30, 2019 and December 31, 2018, and is a Level I asset as described above.
+Money market funds, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were \$150.7 million and \$57.6 million as of March 31, 2020 and December 31, 2019, respectively, and are Level I assets as described above.
+Overnight reverse repurchase agreements, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were zero and \$100.0 million as of March 31, 2020 and December 31, 2019, respectively, and are Level II assets as described above.
+There were no unrealized gains or losses from overnight reverse repurchase agreements at March 31, 2020 and December 31, 2019.
+The deposit for the lease, included in restricted cash in the accompanying condensed consolidated balance sheets, was \$603,000 as of March 31, 2020 and December 31, 2019, and is a Level I asset as described above.